 Can dogs express guilt when doing something wrong?

-because what we are telling you is based on a study carried on in 2009 by Dr. Alexandra Horowitz, who is dog cognition scientist and is the writer of “Inside of a Dog: What Dogs See, Smell, and Know” and another book named as “Being a Dog: Following the Dog into a World of Smell” published in 2009 and 2016 respectively.
+because what we are telling you is based on a study carried on in 2009 by Dr. Alexandre Horowitz, who is dog cognition scientist and is the writer of “Inside of a Dog: What Dogs See, Smell, and Know” and another book named as “Being a Dog: Following the Dog Into a World of Smell” published in 2009 and 2016, respectively.

-In simple words he meant to say that humans think that dog’s emotions are judged on the basis of human’s emotions and the “guilty look” is best example to elaborate if further.
-Even Dr. Horowitz takes it as a expression of guilt and he does not blame anyone about this because as humans we are bound to think that way.
+In simple words, he meant to say that humans think a dog’s emotions are judged based on human emotions and the “guilty look” is the best example to elaborate if further.
+Even Dr. Horowitz takes it as an expression of guilt and he does not blame anyone about this because as humans it blinds us to think like this.

-We as humans may misattribute the looks that dog gives such as cowering, looking at you with his white eyes, pinning his ear back or licking the air, as these are thought to be the signs of guilt but in the case of dogs it is showing their fear.
+We as humans may misattribute the looks that dog gives such as cowering, looking at you with his white eyes, pinning his ear back or licking the air, as these are thought to be the signs of guilt but with dogs it is showing their fear.

-By taking a look at the abstract of the study carried out by Dr. Horowitz’s in 2009 then we will find out about how humans associate emotions of dogs with humans, as mentioned by the Dr. Horowitz “The results revealed no difference in behaviors associated with the guilty look.
+By looking at the abstract of the study carried out by Dr. Horowitz in 2009 then we will find out about how humans associate emotions of dogs with humans, as mentioned by Dr. Horowitz “The results revealed no difference in behaviors associated with the guilty look.

-By contrast, more such behaviors were seen in trials when owners scolded their dogs.
+I saw more in trials when owners scolded their dogs.
 The effect of scolding was more pronounced when the dogs were obedient, not disobedient.”